tpoisonooo/llama.onnx/why-gpl.md

 ..

-They shows no respect for the author of the code.
+I have nothing against commercial companies using my code, they create jobs.
+It's just that some people shows no respect for the author of the code.

-So I decided to support GPL forever.
+So I decided to support GPL.